 The Petone Working Men’s Club facilities are available for use by subscribed WRRA members at any time (you must “sign in” on the PWMC visitor’s register in the foyer).
 Social functions during the season will be advised by the Social Committee and will be promoted at Monday night meetings and through the website, newsletters, email, etc.

-Any person who is unhappy with any aspect of their relationship with the Association is welcome to discuss problems with the Grievance Officer or any member of the Executive.
+Any person who is unhappy with any aspect of their relationship with the Association is welcome to discuss problems with the Welfare Officer – Tony Meyers (021 297 9725)or any member of the Executive.

 The WRRA conducts referee exchanges with other NZ associations and several overseas associations and societies.
 Members are selected for interchange by the Selection and Coaching personnel.